Ran-Mori/study-notes/daily-android.md

      }
      ```

-  3. `MultiplexProducer` -> 不找。Producer for combining multiple identical requests into a single request.
+  3. `MultiplexProducer` -> 不找，Producer for combining multiple identical requests into a single request.

      ```java
      //下一个Producer -> BitmapMemoryCacheProducer